broodminder/userguide/en/docs/31_sensors_T_TH.md

     The temperature event trigger will only operate if the device position is assigned to the `upper` or `lower brood box`.
 Since the algorithm is really only meant for brood areas, this prevent spurious triggers when the SwarmMinder devices are located elsewhere.

 !!!
 Note
     It is important to note that not all `Temperature Events` are swarms.
-In some cases it can be the consequence of other actions like for example 1/ your own inspection or 2/ a very thin and uninsulated roof that does not protect the hive from overheating at the sun or even 3/ the colony preparing for swarming the days before it actually does. <br><br>
+In some cases it can be the consequence of other actions like for example
+    1/ your own inspection or
+    2/ a very thin and uninsulated roof that does not protect the hive from overheating at the sun => you should think on insulating..
+    3/ the colony preparing for swarming the days before it actually does. <br><br>
     We are still learning on all the different circumstances and patterns that might happen.
 If you want to contribute to build this knowledge and share your experience with us, feel free to drop us an email to support.